-Shippensburg University’s Bachelor of Arts in French program prepares you to communicate in French at a high level and focuses on the cultural aspects of the French-speaking world.
+Shippensburg University’s French (BA) program prepares you to communicate in French at a high level and focuses on the cultural aspects of the French-speaking world.

 Get more info

 You will learn interpersonal communication, interpretive listening, interpretive reading as well as oral and written presentations in French.
 In addition, you will learn about the French and Francophone cultures including the products, practices and perspectives.
 Critical thinking, problem solving and cultural awareness are also other student learning outcomes of the program.

 To earn a Bachelor of Arts in French, you must complete 36 credits of French courses on top of other requirements.

 - Social work

 What Types of Careers Could I Get With This Degree?

 Learning French prepares you for a diverse job market.
 This program is a great asset for students seeking careers in such fields as: